Posted: December 21, 2015

 The more fuel you get, the better.
-If you cannot find a suitable container, you can use a camping water jug, but you cannot use it for camping afterwards.
+If you cannot find a suitable container, you can use a camping water jug, but you cannot use it for camping afterward.
 Diesel will help you get by until you can schedule a regular home heating fuel delivery.

 When you get back home, fill up your oil tank with the diesel and give it 10 minutes to settle in the tank.
 This will allow any sediments and impurities to settle at the bottom of the tank, thereby giving the fuel intake line access to clean fuel.

 Restarting the furnace can be as simple as pushing the red reset button on your furnace.
 You may need to press the reset button several times to bleed the fuel line and restart your furnace.
 Once the heater has turned on, your home will be heated normally.
 The fuel should be enough to last you until the heating oil company delivers the heating oil you ordered.